Hearing Aids: Unbiased advice

 Behind-The-Ear Hearing Aids

 Small and discrete, this style hooks over the top of the ear and sits snugly behind it, amplifying sound and carrying it to a mould that fits inside the ear.
 Available in a large range of sizes and colours, behind-the-ear hearing aids provide flexibility and can be adapted for most types of hearing loss for all ages.
+These hearing aids are usually powered with a 312 or 13 size battery.
+Some are now rechargeable.
 All the acoustic features are available and most are Bluetooth compatible.

 Receiver–In–The-Ear Hearing Aids

-These are usually small devices that sit behind the ear; sound is carried from the device to the ear by a small wire tube to a speaker inside the ear canal.
+These are usually small devices that sit behind the ear and are a very popular choice.
+Sound is carried from the device to the ear by a small wire tube to a speaker inside the ear canal.
 They are often used for mild to moderate high-frequency hearing loss although they can be modified for most hearing loss.
-Major benefits include: comfort, natural sound quality (they don’t block the ear) and cosmetic appeal; however they can be quite small and difficult to adjust for those with handling problems or large hands.
+Major benefits include: comfort, natural sound quality (they don’t block the ear) and cosmetic appeal.
+A number of rechargeable options are also available.